-- 5.1 The DSLs are the leaders for referrals relating to extremism and radicalisation.
-In the unlikely event that they are not available, all staff know the channels by which to make referrals via the safeguarding board in the staffroom. - 5.2 Staff will be fully briefed about what to do if they are concerned about the possibility of radicalisation relating to a pupil, or if they need to discuss specific children whom they consider to be vulnerable to radicalisation or extremist views. - 5.3 The DSLs will work in conjunction with the Pastoral Care Team and external agencies to decide the best course of action to address concerns which arise. - 5.4 Prejudicial behaviour can be a factor in radicalisation and extremism.
-With this in mind, Rosemellin School has updated procedures for dealing with prejudicial behaviour, as outlined in the Positive Behaviour Policy and Equality Policy.
+- 5.1 The Head Teacher and Deputy Headteacher are the leaders for referrals relating to extremism and radicalisation.
+In the unlikely event that no SLT members and the Head Teacher are not available, all staff know the channels by which to make referrals via the safeguarding board in the staffroom. - 5.2 Staff will be fully briefed about what to do if they are concerned about the possibility of radicalisation relating to a pupil, or if they need to discuss specific children whom they consider to be vulnerable to radicalisation or extremist views. - 5.3 The Headteacher and Deputy will work in conjunction with the Pastoral Care Team and external agencies to decide the best course of action to address concerns which arise. - 5.4 Prejudicial behaviour can be a factor in radicalisation and extremism.
+With this in mind, Rosemellin school has updated procedures for dealing with prejudicial behaviour, as outlined in the Positive Behaviour Policy and Equality Policy.